 • Seek comment on additional ways to implement and facilitate robust use of the leasing framework, including the use of dynamic spectrum sharing and encouraging collaboration across jurisdictions.

-What The Draft Order And NPRM Does, And What It Doesn’t Do (Q&A)
+What The Order And NPRM Does, And What It Doesn’t Do (Q&A)

 Because of the significant confusion in the public safety industry over the Order, plus the lack of clarity in the document on some issues, we present the following Q&A. Please note that anything that is only a proposal in the NPRM portion of the document is specified as a proposal only.
-Other items not listed as a proposal are from the Order portion of the document.
+Other items, not listed here as a proposal, are from the Order portion of the document.

 We encourage you to send us questions, and we will be providing as much public education as we can.